 Students who believe they have a disability that might affect their academic or job performance are encouraged to meet with an advisor early in their academic planning to discuss appropriate accommodations.
 Graduation clearance service is available for all students planning to register for the last two semesters.
 Call (414) 229-2758 for an appointment.

 The College of Health Sciences welcomes students from other academic areas on the UWM campus, and students transferring to UWM from other institutions.
 Students planning to transfer into any of the College's majors should meet with an advisor in the Office of Student Affairs to plan their curriculum as early as possible.
 Most students find that a number of their courses transfer in meeting specific program and General Education Requirements (GER) needed for graduation.
-Students may meet with their advisor in person or by phone; quick questions to advisors may be handled by email as well.
+Students may meet with their advisor in person, virtually, or by phone; quick questions to advisors may be handled by email as well.
 Please call (414) 229-2758 for an appointment or information.

 Graduate Policies and Regulations